Add a touch of Scotland with wedding bagpipers - servicing weddings worldwide.

-We understand that your wedding day is the biggest and most important day of your life so far and therefore everything needs to be just right.
+Pipers of Distinction understand that your wedding day is the biggest and most important day of your life so far, therefore everything needs to be just right.

-The most common ways in which a bagpiper is used at a wedding includes:
+The most common ways in which our local bagpipe players are used at a wedding includes:

 Plays the bridal car up to the drive of the church door or the ceremony venue.

 Piping the bridal party down the aisle.